Calum Butcher charged by Scottish FA for tackle on Celtic’s David Turnbull

 - Brundle: Verstappen has to stop these Hamilton tactics

-Speaking on Sky Sports News, former Premier League referee Dermot Gallagher was in no doubt Butcher deserved to be sent off.
+Speaking on Sky Sports News, former Premier League referee Dermot Gallagher said:

-"I don't think the referee has got the view that we've got, because if he's got this view, he would certainly red-card.
+"I don't think the referee has got the view that we've got, because if he's got that, he would certainly red-card.

 "It's high, it's straight-legged, studs point of contact."